Interleukin-23 (IL-23) inhibitors are one of several types of biologics that can treat moderate to severe psoriasis.

 The standard dosage is one injection at the start of treatment, one injection in the fourth week of treatment, and one injection every 8 weeks afterward.

-According to clinical trial results in the Journal of the American Academy of Dermatology, Tremfya is an effective treatment for moderate-to-severe psoriasis.
-After 16 weeks, 70% of people who took this medication had an improvement of at least 90% in the area and severity of their condition.
+According to clinical trial results in the Journal of the American Academy of Dermatology, Tremfya is an effective treatment for moderate to severe psoriasis.
+After 16 weeks, 70% of people who took this medication had an improvement of at least 90% in the affected area and the severity of their condition.

-The standard dosage is two injections at the start of treatment, two injections at week four of treatment, and two injections every 12 weeks from then on.
+The standard dosage is an injection of 150 milligrams at the start of treatment, at 4 weeks, and every 12 weeks thereafter.

-According to a study that featured in the New England Journal of Medicine, 77% of people with moderate-to-severe psoriasis who took Skyrizi for 12 weeks experienced improvements of 90% or more in their symptoms.
+According to a study featured in The New England Journal of Medicine, 77% of people with moderate to severe psoriasis, who took Skyrizi for 12 weeks, experienced improvements of 90% or more in their symptoms.

 Ilumya is an IL-23 inhibitor that a doctor will need to inject.

-They will inject the drug under the individual’s skin once at the start of treatment, once at week four of treatment, and once every 12 weeks from then on.
+They will inject the drug under the individual’s skin once at the start of treatment, once at 4 weeks, and once every 12 weeks from then on.